algoseekgit/algoseek-connector/docs/algoseek_connector/tutorials/datasets.rst

 :py:func:`~algoseek_connector.base.DataSetFetcher.download` method, which
 downloads dataset files and allows filtering data by date, symbols and expiration date in the case of options and futures datasets.
 See :ref:`here <S3DataSource>` for an example of downloading data from S3 datasets.
-In order to retrieve data from ``ArdaDB``, a :py:class:`~algoseek_connector.base.DataSet` must be created using the fetch method:
+To retrieve data from ``ArdaDB``, a :py:class:`~algoseek_connector.base.DataSet` must be created using the fetch method:

 .. code-block:: python